 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Delta's Sky Club, Alaska Airlines' Board Room, and American Express' Centurion lounges are all in great shape at SeaTac, but they're all getting upgrades.
 Best of all, if you have either The Platinum Card® from American Express or The Business Platinum® Card from American Express, these cards, and their associated benefits can get you access into any one of these lounges!
+(Terms Apply)

 Note: To access a Delta Club you'll need to be flying Delta that day and to access an Alaska Board Room you'll need to ensure you have your complimentary Priority Pass Select membership card.
 These upgrades will noticeably improve the Seattle airport lounge experience.

 - Hours: 5:00 am – midnight (both locations)

 - Locations: The main lounge is located in Concourse D, just past the Central Security Checkpoint.
 The second lounge is between gates N1 and N2 in the North Satellite.

 Alaska opened a temporary Board Room location in the North Satellite in the fall of 2015.
 Somewhere down the line, they want to open a permanent rooftop lounge; however, there hasn't been a published timeline for such an upgrade.

 In the meantime, they plan on moving forward with other renovations for the North Satellite.
 It looks like SeaTac is expanding the new Board Room from 4,485 square feet to 7,485 square feet.
 Alaska is still in the planning stages for opening an additional Board Room lounge in Concourse C. The meeting minutes about these changes are unavailable, so they cannot be fully confirmed.